 The Birds have little time to lick their wounds.
 They host the New York Giants on Thursday night.
 PA sportsbook apps have the Eagles as 3.5-point favorites.

-Ravens vs. Eagles Week 6 betting review
+Ravens vs. Eagles Week 6 betting preview

-A 22-point fourth quarter by the Eagles dashed over-confident Ravens spread bettors hopes.
+A 22-point fourth quarter by the Eagles dashed overconfident Ravens spread bettors’ hopes.
 A breakdown of the public betting splits at FanDuel:

-- 70% of the money on the Ravens (-10) to cover the Spread
+- 70% of the money on the Ravens (-10) to cover the spread.

-- 88% of the money on the OVER (46.5)
+- 88% of the money on the over (46.5).